CASA KAKTUS, Santa Cruz la Laguna, Guatemala

 Our aim is to provide a relaxing and friendly place to stay, where you can unwind from your day and soak up the atmosphere of Lake Atitlan,

 We would like you to feel at home at Casa Kaktus and we offer a wide range of communal spaces for guests' use.
-In addition to the huge roof terrace, Casa Kaktus also has a living / dining room with book exchange and a large patio area with hammocks for relaxing, We also have a large communal kitchen, and beer and bottles of wine for sale.
+In addition to the huge roof terrace, Casa Kaktus also has a large patio area with hammocks for relaxing, We also have a large communal kitchen.

 Feel free to ask us any questions and we will do our best to help you.
 We can arrange shuttle services and also give you advice on things to see and do while you are at the lake or in Guatemala.